Chickenpox and Shingles

 Is it contagious?

-While you can't get shingles from someone with the virus, you can catch chickenpox from them if you haven't already had it.
-This explains why it's important to avoid contact with other people who may not have had chickenpox - especially pregnant women and those with an immune system problem - until you're no longer contagious (since the virus is passed on by the blisters, once they dry up you're not contagious any more).
+While you can't get shingles from someone with the varicella-zoster virus, you can catch chickenpox from them if you haven't already had it.
+This explains why it's important to avoid contact with other people who may not have had chickenpox - especially pregnant women and those with an immune system problem - until you're no longer contagious (ie when your blister have dried up).
 If you can cover up your blisters with clothing, your risk of infecting others is small.

 Should you get the jab?

 Currently, if you're aged between 70 and 78, you're eligible for a vaccine to prevent shingles on the NHS (viii).
 This is a single injection (unlike the flu jab, which you need to have every year), and can help prevent the reactivation of the shingles virus or make your symptoms milder and last for a shorter length of time if you do get it.